Teekafey/DATABASE-NORMALIZATION/First Normal Form.md

 The table violates 1NF because a single customer can have multiple entries for their orders.
 This redundancy can lead to data inconsistency and make it difficult to manage customer and order information efficiently.

 We would separate this table into Customers, Address and Orders table.
+Each set of columns must uniquely identify a row.

 [Orders Table](https://github.com/Teekafey/DATABASE-NORMALIZATION/blob/main/DN_files/orders.jpg) (values inserted)
 ```SQL